htcondor/htcondor/docs/grid-computing/grid-universe.rst

 end result of executing jobs.

  GSI
+    ` <index://GSI (Grid Security Infrastructure)>`__ The Globus
-    The Globus Toolkit’s Grid Security Infrastructure (GSI) provides essential building blocks for other grid protocols and HTCondor-G.
-    This authentication and authorization system makes it possible to authenticate a user just once, using public key infrastructure (PKI) mechanisms to verify a user-supplied grid credential.
-GSI then handles the mapping of the grid credential to the diverse local credentials and authentication/authorization mechanisms that apply
-    at each site.
+    Toolkit’s Grid Security Infrastructure (GSI) provides essential ` <index://GSI;HTCondor-G>`__\ building blocks for other grid protocols and HTCondor-G. This authentication and authorization system makes it possible to authenticate a user just once, using public key infrastructure (PKI) mechanisms to verify a user-supplied grid credential.
+GSI then handles the mapping of the grid credential to the diverse local credentials and authentication/authorization mechanisms that apply at each site.
  GRAM
-    The Grid Resource Allocation and Management (GRAM) protocol supports remote submission of a computational request (for example, to run a program) to a remote computational resource, and it supports subsequent monitoring and control of the computation.
+    The Grid Resource Allocation and Management (GRAM) protocol supports remote
+    ` <index://GRAM;HTCondor-G>`__\ ` <index://GRAM (Grid Resource Allocation and Management)>`__
+    submission of a computational request (for example, to run a program) to a remote computational resource, and it supports subsequent monitoring and control of the computation.
 GRAM is the Globus protocol that HTCondor-G uses to talk to remote Globus jobmanagers.
  GASS
-    The Globus Toolkit’s Global Access to Secondary Storage (GASS) service provides mechanisms for transferring data to and from a remote HTTP, FTP, or GASS server.
+    The Globus Toolkit’s Global Access to Secondary Storage (GASS) service provides
+    ` <index://GASS;HTCondor-G>`__\ ` <index://GASS (Global Access to Secondary Storage)>`__
+    mechanisms for transferring data to and from a remote HTTP, FTP, or GASS server.
 GASS is used by HTCondor for the **gt2** grid type to transfer a job’s files to and from the machine where the job is submitted and the remote resource.
  GridFTP
     GridFTP is an extension of FTP that provides strong security and high-performance options for large data transfers.